the-workgroup/wikijs/actions/palship.md

 As you start, you can always reach out to your mentor (someone who has been doing palship for a little longer than you have).
 They can help you do a "boundary-check" by asking about the amount of money and time you have been giving, and whether it is more than what you are willing to give.
 If you are stretched, the mentor can help and guide you on kind ways to communicate your boundaries to your family.

-Living in different circumstances can make it challenging to fully understand the thoughts and feelings of people in Gaza.
-It's important to continually develop our empathy and humanity by examining our own reactions and perceptions.
-Palship can be a valuable experience for those who are willing to take on this challenge.
+As we start this journey, it's important to remember that living in different circumstances can make it challenging to fully understand the thoughts and feelings of people in Gaza.
+How can we continue to develop our empathy and humanity, and examine our own reactions and perceptions?

 Remember, palship is not a one-way street.
 It requires a commitment to understanding and empathizing with your Palestinian family, just as you would with your own.
 By doing so, you can build a genuine and meaningful relationship that benefits both parties.